normj/ServerlessTODOListTutorial/DotnetTryMaterial/StreamProcessing/DeployLambdaFunction.md

 ### Push Upload

-Once you push upload under the covers the tooling will execute the `dotnet publish` command to build the project and then create zip file of the .NET assembly and all of its required dependencies.
+Once you push upload under the covers the tooling will execute the `dotnet publish` command to build the project then create zip file of the .NET assemblies and all of its required dependencies.
+The zip file is uploaded to Lambda and the function is created.

 ## Amazon.Lambda.Tools .NET Core Global Tool